Journalism, normative

 Ethan Zuckerman, The Case for Digital Public Infrastructure

-Harnessing past successes in public broadcasting to build community-oriented digital tool
+Harnessing past successes in public broadcasting to build community-oriented digital tools

-Barry Schnitt has the easy job of complaining from the outside about Facebook (therefore anything he says is ambiguously ‘concern trolling’), but his descriptions of the incentives is tidy.
+Barry Schnitt has the easy job of complaining from the outside about Facebook (therefore anything he says is ambiguously ‘concern trolling’), but his descriptions of the incentives are tidy.

 It has been said that a lie gets halfway around the world before the truth has a chance to put its pants on.
 Now, Facebook’s speed and reach make it more like a lie circles the globe a thousand times before the truth is even awake.
 This is no accident.
 Ironically, the one true conspiracy theory appears to be that malevolent nation-states, short-sighted politicians, and misguided interest groups are using conspiracy theories to deliberately misinform the public as a means of accomplishing their long-term strategic goals.
 The same could be said for those deliberately using incendiary and divisive language, which is similarly allowed to propagate your system.